sumcumo/imagemin-merlin/README.md

 npm i -D @sum.cumo/imagemin-merlin
 ```

+### 2a) Set up manual optimization

-For _manual use_, add the following in the `scripts` section of the project’s package.json:
+For manual use, add the following in the `scripts` section of the project’s package.json:

 ```json
 {